Internet providers in Phoenix, AZ

 †Price guarantee for 3-5 years, depending on internet plan, for new and existing myHome customers.
 5G Home plan at $35/mo., 5G Home Plus plan at $45/mo.
 Or 5G Home Ultimate plan at $60/mo. when combined with postpaid mobile unlimited plan that includes 5G Ultra Wideband.
 Auto Pay & paper-free billing req’d.
 Mobile + Home Discount: $15/mo savings on Verizon Home Internet plans when combined with any Verizon postpaid mobile phone plan (excludes business and data-only plans).
 Availability varies.
 Subject to credit approval. © 2026 Verizon.

 ††Limited availability.
 Service and rate in select locations only.
 Bank account payment required.
 Taxes and fees apply.
-360 WiFi and other equipment lease charges, discounts, taxes, and fees are excluded from Price for Life offer and rate may be increased.

 Compare internet plans in Phoenix